aspose-cells/Aspose.Cells-API-References/english/java/com.aspose.cells/lineformat/_index.md

 ```

 Sets the begin arrow width type of the line.
-[MsoArrowheadWidth](../../com.aspose.cells/msoarrowheadwidth).
+See [MsoArrowheadWidth](../../com.aspose.cells/msoarrowheadwidth).

 **Parameters:**
 | Parameter | Type | Description |